nagyist/pg_textsearch/README.md

 The original name of the project was Tapir - **T**extual **A**nalysis for **P**ostgres **I**nformation **R**etrieval.
 We still use the tapir as our mascot and the name occurs in various places in the source code.

+## PostgreSQL Version Compatibility

+pg_textsearch supports:
+- PostgreSQL 17
+- PostgreSQL 18

+### New in PostgreSQL 18 Support

+- **Embedded index name syntax**: Use `index_name:query` format in cast expressions for better compatibility with PG18's query planner
+- **Improved ORDER BY optimization**: Full support for PG18's consistent ordering semantics
+- **Query planner compatibility**: Works correctly with PG18's more eager expression evaluation

 ## Installation

 ### Linux and Mac

-Compile and install the extension (requires PostgreSQL 17)
+Compile and install the extension (requires PostgreSQL 17 or 18)

 ```sh
 cd /tmp